Cover versions of some of the songs that George

 GEORGE HARRISON

-and the showing of Daniel Wiles The South Bank Show.
+of Daniel Wiles The South Bank Show.

 MAX MILLER